 Wednesday 2 December 2020

-The Final of the 2020 international Handel Singing Competition, which we had to postpone from earlier in year because of the Coronavirus pandemic.
+The Final of the 2020 international Handel Singing Competition, which we had to postpone from earlier in the year because of the Coronavirus pandemic.
 An evening of pure musical pleasure with four of the brightest young stars from the baroque music world presenting all-Handel programmes, accompanied by the London Handel Orchestra under the direction of Laurence Cummings.
 We had a record number of applications for the competition in 2020, with 190 young singers from 32 countries worldwide.
-If you are on Facebook, please join the free event here, or access the event here on YouTube,.
-For more details about the Final, please visit our Handel Singing Competition 2020 page and download the programme for the evening.
+You can access the event here on YouTube,.
+For more details about the Final, please visit our Handel Singing Competition 2020 page and download the evenings programme.

 Mr Handel suffered many adversities during his career, including financial ruin on different occasions and increasing ill-health as he grew older, but each time he showed admirable perserverance and simply carried on writing and performing his wonderful music.
 We are taking a leaf out of his book.
 We were so sorry that we could not present the 2020 London Handel Festival in its full glory.
 We aim to bring you more Handel when the current crisis is over.
 We will certainly let you know when we are in a position to reinstate some of our cancelled events and concerts.